 NASHVILLE, Tenn.
-(AP) — A Tennessee teacher who led police on a nationwide manhunt after running away with a 15-year-old student says he will plead not guilty to federal charges.
+(AP) — The Tennessee teacher who led police on a nationwide manhunt after running away with a 15-year-old student has been denied another detention hearing.

-Tad Cummins filed paperwork with a federal court in Nashville saying he will plead not guilty to charges of taking a minor across state lines for sex, and obstruction of justice.
-The 50-year-old teacher waived the right to make the plea in person at an arraignment scheduled for Thursday.
+Cummins has filed paperwork saying he is pleading not guilty to charges of taking a minor across state lines for sex, and obstruction of justice.

 (Copyright 2017 by The Associated Press.
 All Rights Reserved.)